Forricide/still-feel-alive/Chapter 12.md

 It doesn't take that much longer to reach the city's centre.

-There are more powerful people in one room than most people meet in a lifetime.
+There are more people of power in one room than most people meet in a lifetime.
 She can't recognize more than a small handful, from television and magazines.

 It's an intimidating display.
 Men and women in violently-coloured costumes talk animatedly, gesturing, pacing.
 In the northern corner, a man with a gun almost as large as her body rests against a wall by himself.
 Along the adjacent wall, gigantic four-legged monsters congregate around a girl with the visage of a dog as her face, scars along the length of her bare arms.